 A footbridge from Thropton leads across the Coquet where a path of about three quarter’s of a mile long leads to the hamlet of Great Tosson on the edge of the Simonside Hills to the south.

 Great Tosson is the home to Tosson Tower and Woodhouses Bastle House, a fortified farmhouse.
 The tower is a border pele of the 14th or 15th century while the bastle house dates from the 16th or 17th century.

-The summit of Simonside itself is about a mile and a half south of Great Tosson and about a mile to the to the west of the hill is another hill called Tossson Hill, which is the home to the ancient fort of Tosson Burgh.
+The summit of Simonside itself is about a mile and a half south of Great Tosson and then about a mile to the west of the hill is another hill called Tossson Hill, which is the home to the ancient fort of Tosson Burgh.
 The name Tosson may come from the Anglo-Saxon ‘tot-stan’ meaning ‘look-out stone’.

 Snitter to Cartington and Biddlestone

 In the hills north of Thropton we find the very scant ruins of Cartington Castle that was once the home to a family of that name.
 The castle began life as a 14th century pele tower.
 In 1648 it was a Royalist stronghold held by Sir Edward Widdrington that very briefly held out to the Parliamentarians who besieged it that year.

 North west of Thropton is the valley of the Wreigh Burn or Netherton Burn as it is known in its upper reaches in the Cheviots.
 Along its course and the neighbouring roads are Snitter, High and Low Trewhit, Trewhitt Hall, Burradon, Netherton and, near Harden Hill, where the burn rises, we find Biddlestone.
 This place was historically the seat of the Selby family whose members included a notorious freebooter who assisted in the kidnapping of the Bishop of Durham at Rushyford in 1317.